Skip to content

 • Successful completion of an approved Language, Literacy, and Numeracy (LLN) assessment.
 We use the LLN Robot provided by The Learning Resources Group to assess students’ suitability.

-• Be at least 18 years of age at the time of application.
+• Be at least 18 years of age at the time of application as per requirement by CASA to be a minimum of 18 years of age to receive CPL(H).

 • Hold a valid Unique Student Identifier (USI).